jfehrle/coq/doc/sphinx/language/core/records.rst

    (:n:`@term_record`, shown here) or with *applicative syntax* (see :n:`@term_application`) using the constructor.

-   .. todo PR: what does it mean if you provide a qualid in field_def that's not just an ident?
-      Is that just to pick out a field defined in another section?

    In the record form, the fields can be given in any order.
 Fields that can be inferred by unification or by using obligations (see :ref:`programs`) may be omitted.

-   .. todo PR: what is the difference between "mkRat ..." and "@mkRat ..."?

    In applicative form, all fields of the record must be passed, in order, as arguments to the constructor.